-- Choose Display → Data Values. - Using the command line, enter the display data command.
+• Choose Display → Data Values.

+display data

 Items must be added to the data values display before you can use this command.

 The data display shows the values of simple data types in the user program.
 When the display mode setting turns ON symbols, a label column that shows symbol values is added to the data display.